bhybhybhybhy/yoon-group/content/authors/admin/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'bohakyoon@gmail.com'

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+  - Principal Investigator
-  - Researchers
+ # - Researchers
 ---

-Bohak Yoon is an incoming assistant professor in the Department of Chemistry and Biochemistry at Baylor University.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Bohak Yoon is an incoming Assistant Professor of Computational Materials Design in the Department of Chemistry and Biochemistry at Baylor University.
+His research interests include multiscale modeling, computational and theoretical chemistry, materials design and discovery, statistical mechanics, and artificial intelligence.
+He leads THE YOON GROUP, which develops and applies new multiscale computational modeling and theory with materials design and discovery towards energy and sustainability challenges.